newjersey/navigator.business.nj.gov/content/src/display-content/roadmap-sidebar-cards/welcome.md

 shadowColor: roadmap-purple-light
 ---

-Welcome to the Navigator, your personalized step-by-step guide to running your business in New Jersey.
+Welcome to the Navigator, your personalized guide to launch and grow your New Jersey business.

-As soon as you form your business and register for taxes, you will see opportunities here including funding, certifications, and much more.
+Once you have completed **all required tasks**, you can apply for State certifications, get funding, and more.